Trump makes unconventional pick to oversee ‘deep state’

 Grenell, who is apparently the first openly gay Cabinet member in any administration, said on Twitter that he expects to hold the job only on a temporary basis.
 “The President will announce the Nominee (not me) sometime soon,” he said.

+He is expected to be in the post for 90 days and a permanent replacement will be announced by March 11, said a U.S. official.
+Among those under consideration are former Republican Rep. Pete Hoekstra, said the official, speaking on condition of anonymity to discuss internal White House deliberations.

-He will also continue to keep his ambassador post as well as a third job as Special Presidential Envoy for Serbia and Kosovo Peace Negotiations, according to a U.S. official in Germany.
+Grenell will continue to keep his ambassador post as well as a third job as special presidential envoy for Serbia and Kosovo peace negotiations, according to a U.S. official in Germany.
 The official spoke on condition of anonymity to respond to questions not addressed in a brief White House statement on the Grenell appointment.

 Former officials expressed shock that Grenell would try to take on two of those jobs at the same time, let alone all three.